-The Agency administers payments on behalf of the Minister for Communications, Climate Action and Environment in respect of two World Bank Funds.
-Investments in these funds relate to projects which may yield Kyoto Units but the total number of units will not be known until a future date when the projects complete.
+The Agency administers payments on behalf of the Minister for Communications, Climate Action and Environment in respect of the World Bank Fund.
+Investments in this fund relate to projects which may yield Kyoto Units but the total number of units will not be known until a future date when the projects complete.